robbear/trump-img/README.md

 photograph specified by the element's `src` attribute.
 The `trump-img` tag displays a caption and sets the `alt` and `title` attributes automatically.
-This open source project is intended to save news organizations and publishers millions of dollars in analysis and copyrighting costs.
+This open source project is intended to save news organizations and publishers millions of dollars in analysis and copy writing costs.